Wellesley College is committed to pollution prevention and the management of hazardous and solid wastes in compliance with applicable regulations.

 • Floor/Shelving in good shape

 Satellite Accumulation Area (SAA): An area that is at or near the site of generation of hazardous waste.
 The SAA must be under the control of a designated person who works in the immediate work area.
 Storage is limited to one container per wastestream, which can not exceed 55 gallons.
-The management requirements are less stringent than for a Main Accumulation Area but must be checked weekly.
+The management requirements are less stringent than for a Main Accumulation Area but must be checked weekly using this Form.

 • Containers in secondary containment